afrithsen/afrithsen.github.io/README.md

 - Taught a variety of courses (including Calculus, Statistics, and Data Analysis) to students of varying abilities through the development, implementation, and revision of curriculum. <br>
 - Researched and implemented innovative teaching methods to better meet students’ needs.<br>
 <br>
-*High School Math Curriculum Coordinator*, Rockport High School, Rockport, MA;	September 2011 - June 2014 <br>
+*High School Math Curriculum Coordinator*, Rockport High School, Rockport, MA;	Sept 2011 - Jun 2014 <br>
 - Analyzed district & state assessment data & presented findings to colleagues, administrators, & the school committee. <br>
 - Led department discussions to align data interpretation of assessments and instructional strategies. <br>
 - Organized monthly department meetings and collaborated with other curriculum coordinators to ensure consistency across departments and grade levels. <br>